tretoef-estrella/sloane-coherence-records/PROOF.md

 **Q: "Maybe the comparison to Cohn is unfair (different file format, different convention)."**
 A: We use the exact file format and the exact coherence definition used by *Game of Sloanes*.
 The Cohn packing file `4x64_hlc.txt`, when run through our verifier, returns `0.687160201509307` — matching the published value.
 So the comparison is apples to apples.

-**Q: "Five hours of optimisation on a Mac M2 is not enough compute to beat a 14-year-old record."**
+**Q: "Five minutes of optimisation on a Mac M2 is not enough compute to beat a 14-year-old record."**
 A: It's not the compute.
 It's the algorithm + the warmstart strategy.
 The full technical paper documents what other approaches (vanilla Adam, mercury / Riemannian trust-region, hub-vertex perturbation, full-random rats, bat-echo profiling) failed to do — even given the record packing as a starting point.
 The methodology really is different.
 The paper explains why.

 ---